hubotio/hubot/docs/README.md

     % git add .
     % git commit -m "Initial commit"

-You have have your own runnable instance of hubot!
+You have have your own functional hubot!
 There's a `bin/hubot` command for convenience, to handle installing npm dependencies, loading scripts, and then launching your hubot.

     % bin/hubot
     Hubot>

-This has loaded hubot using the [shell adapter](docs/adapters/shell.md), which is very useful for development.
-Note the `Hubot>` though.
-This is the name he'll `respond` to with commands.
+This starts hubot using the [shell adapter](docs/adapters/shell.md), which is mostly useful for development.
+Make note of  `Hubot>`; this is the name he'll `respond` to with commands.
 For example, to list available commands:

     % bin/hubot